What is Unity Ads?

 Results:

-• Session length increased by 15% due to continue opportunities
+• Session length up 15%, driven by continue offers

 Unity Ads Revenue Optimization Checklist